winbench/apps-default/apps.md

 According to Oracle, Java is the world's #1 programming language.

+The Java development kit is required for compiling Java sources into an executable program.

 A significant number of Java libraries are not compatible with the JDK 9 and greater.
 Therefore, the JDK 8 is made available as an alternative.
 Open JDK 8 is also the last JDK to support 32 Bit Windows as a developer machine.